andrew-pa/rsrssr/README.md

    ```

    The server will start in development mode and can be accessed at `http://127.0.0.1:5000`.
+   Nothing will appear until you add some feeds in the 'Manage Feeds' page.

 ## Working on the Code Locally

 - Ensure your virtual environment is activated.
 - Make changes to the codebase as needed.
-- Use a tool like `flake8` for linting and `pytest` for testing to maintain code quality.
+- Use `black` to format code.

 ## Running for Production